ampaho/imagine/README.md

 ##Requirements

-You must install ImageMagick or GraphicsMagick to imagine to work
+You must install ImageMagick or GraphicsMagick for imagine to work

 ##Installation